98ZhaoJeffrey/98ZhaoJeffrey/README.md

 ### Hi there 👋, I am Jeffrey

-I am a 3rd year Computer Science ~~(and soon to be Statistics)~~ student at the University of Waterloo.
+I am a 4th year Computer Science ~~(and soon to be Statistics)~~ student at the University of Waterloo.

 #### 🕜 Currently/Near Future
+- Incoming intern at Robinhood, building the user interfaces that allows everyone to trade freely.
-- Incoming intern at Shopify this January, where I will be building new UIs for customers and backend services to support the growth of thousands of online businesses.
+- Currebtly interning at Shopify where I am basically building tiktok on the Shop app.
-- Interning at AutoDesk this September, building a design review system, similar to GitHub pull request reviews
+- Previously interning at AutoDesk where I worked on building a design review system, similar to GitHub pull request reviews
-- Building open source tech for social good with UW Blueprint and Develop for Good
+- Building open source tech for social good with UW Blueprint and Extend A Family.
 - Working at WatStreet, building their data server to analyze our ML models for trading stocks and crypto
 - Looking for ~~Fall 2024~~, ~~Winter 2025~~, Summer 2025 and Fall 2025 SWE internships (Reach out, I need more money :D)